rajeshmantri2711/Splunk-2025/README.md

 ### MITRE Caldera
 **Role: Adversary Emulation (Red Teaming)**
-An automated C2 framework used to simulate realistic attack campaigns.
+An automated C2 framework used to simulate realistic attacks.
 It executes adversary profiles (e.g., Discovery, Hunter) to validate that the SOC pipeline correctly detects and alerts on malicious behavior mapped to the MITRE ATT&CK framework.

 ### Velociraptor
 **Role: Digital Forensics & Incident Response (DFIR)**